Skip to Content

 |

-Firewood piles are a useful resource for heating and outdoor recreation, but they are also one of the most common sources of pest activity around homes.
-Wood stacked outdoors can attract ants, beetles, termites, rodents, and other pests that nest, hide, or feed in the wood.
-If firewood is stored too close to the home or brought indoors without inspection, these pests may accidentally end up inside your living space.
+Firewood piles are a great resource for heating and outdoor recreation, but they’re also one of the most common sources of pest activity around Idaho homes.
+Wood stacked outdoors can attract ants, beetles, termites, rodents, and other pests that hide, nest, or feed in and around the pile.
+If firewood is stored too close to the home—or brought inside without inspection—those pests can accidentally end up in your living space.

-Here is how to prevent infestations, identify common firewood pests, and keep your home protected.
+Below is a clear, Treasure Valley-friendly guide to preventing infestations, identifying common firewood pests, and keeping your Boise-area home protected.

 Pests Commonly Found in Stored Firewood

 Several pests use firewood as shelter or a food source.
-Most of them are harmless once brought indoors, but some can cause structural problems when they spread into nearby buildings.
+Most are nuisance invaders once brought indoors, but a few can become a bigger issue if conditions are right near your structure.

 Termites and Powderpost Beetles

-• Termites are more likely to infest logs stored directly on soil or stacked close to the home.
+• Termites are more likely to be associated with logs stored directly on soil or stacked close to the home.

-• Powderpost beetles prefer wood that contains moisture or has not fully dried.
+• Powderpost beetles prefer wood that contains moisture or has not fully dried/seasoned.

 Beetles, Weevils, and Carpenter Ants